AlpineMapsOrg/renderer/README.md

 As of writing this, emscripten has a bug when requesting a webGPU device.
 In particular the field `maxColorAttachmentBytesPerSample` is ignored.
 Unfortunately, we need this.
 Therefore, we need to append a line to the emscripten source.

 Open the file `/path/to/emsdk/upstream/emscripten/src/library_webgpu.js`.
-After line `2612` (for emscripten 3.1.55) you ned to insert the line
+After line `2609` (for emscripten 3.1.55), insert the line

 ```c++
 setLimitU32IfDefined("maxColorAttachmentBytesPerSample", {{{ C_STRUCTS.WGPULimits.maxColorAttachmentBytesPerSample }}});